PNG Festival Fun & Food Experience

 Adeeves GuestHouse - Buka, Bougainville or similiar - B , L , D

-Early this morning before leaving Buka we will explore some of the most pristine and untouched islands not far from the mainland.
-Be sure to bring your snorkel (no rental options in Buka), as you spend the morning exploring the spectacular underwater marine life, WWII wrecks or simply relaxing and strolling or lazing on the untouched islands.
-Breakfast will be barbequed fish on stunning White Island.
-We return to our accommodation for a shower before transiting to the Buka Airport for our 12.50 pm flight to Tokua airport the Gateway to East New Britain and Rabaul.
+After exploring caves we will take a short visit to the most pristine and untouched islands not far from the mainland.
+Be sure to bring your mask and snorkel to view the spectacular underwater marine life, WWII wrecks or simply relaxing and strolling or lazing on the untouched islands.

 We visit the Agmark cocoa fermentary where the method of processing cocoa for export to the world’s chocolate makers is explained by the fermentary management.